Robert L. McNeil Jr.

+On September 11, 2001, McNeil donated an original copy of the first public print of the Constitution, published in the Pennsylvania Packet on September 19, 1787, to the National Constitution Center.

 In 2006, the Philadelphia Museum of Art exhibited 50 pieces of presidential china that McNeil donated to the museum, part of a collection of 450 pieces that ranged from the presidencies of George Washington through Ronald Reagan.
 The collection includes a large number of pieces of the rare Lincoln china service.
 The collection was described by The New York Times as being "considered one of the most important outside the White House".

-McNeil also created the Barra Foundation, dedicating to helping non-profits to improve life in the greater Philadelphia area.
+McNeil created the Barra Foundation, dedicating to helping non-profits to improve life in the greater Philadelphia area.
+Following significant donations from the Foundation to the Philadelphia Center for Early American Studies, a historical research institute at the University of Pennsylvania, the center was renamed The McNeil Center for Early American Studies in 1998.

 McNeil died of heart failure at age 94 on May 20, 2010, at his Wyndmoor, Pennsylvania, home.
 He was survived by his wife, the former Nancy McKinney Jones, as well as by two daughters, two sons and 11 grandchildren.